SchloesserJonas/vue-insta-stories/README.md

 - Header slot
 - Custom templates

-## Contributing
-We are open to pull requests!

 ### How to test the lib
 ```bash
 yarn lib:watch # watch for changes on the lib package